Frequently Asked Questions

 What is LASIK?

 LASIK is the most popular form of laser vision correction today, with millions of procedures performed worldwide every year.
-The surgery is a two-step process in which a thin, protective flap is first created with the FS laser (or a mechanical blade called a microkeratome) in the outer layer of the cornea.
+The surgery is a two-step process in which a thin, protective flap is first created with the FS laser in the outer layer of the cornea.
 The excimer laser then gently reshapes the underlying corneal tissue, allowing the cornea to correctly focus light on the back of the retina.
 Once the excimer laser has finished reshaping the corneal tissue, the outer flap is replaced in its original position, where it easily bonds with the surrounding tissue.
 The creation of the corneal flap in LASIK results in fast post-operative healing times and minimal discomfort following surgery.

 Does LASIK hurt?

-Generally speaking, patients experience no pain during the LASIK procedure and minimal discomfort afterwards.
+Generally speaking, patients experience no pain during the LASIK procedure and minimal discomfort afterward.
 We will anesthetize the eyes prior to surgery with numbing drops.
 Post-operatively, patients may experience red, scratchy eyes.
 This feeling generally fades within 24 hours.
 Your eyes may feel more dry than usual for the first week to a month after the procedure; however, all patients are evaluated for dry eyes pre-operatively.
 Oral nutritional supplements to enhance the tear film, prescription drops called Restasis, which increase tear production and the insertion of punctal plugs to help your eyes retain moisture, are all available to you and effective in helping to decrease the amount of dry eye before or after surgery.

 Is the VISX laser FDA approved for laser vision correction?